soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/use-explorer-in-security-and-compliance.md

 # Use Threat Explorer in the Security &amp; Compliance Center

-If your organization has [Office 365 Advanced Threat Protection Plan 2](office-365-ti.md), and you have the necessary permissions, you can use Threat Explorer (also referred to as Explorer) to identify and analyze threats.
+If your organization has [Office 365 Advanced Threat Protection Plan 2](office-365-ti.md) (ATP), and you have the necessary permissions, you can use Threat Explorer (also referred to as Explorer) to identify and analyze threats.

 ![Go to Threat management \> Explorer](media/cab32fa2-66f1-4ad5-bc1d-2bac4dbeb48c.png)